burrt/compsci-docs/_v1/cs-notes.md

 CoOrds point = new CoOrds();
 // You can omit the new keyword since structs are value types
-// All fields must be initialised before using
+// All fields must be initialized before using
 CoOrds point = new CoOrds(1, 1);
 CoOrds point;
 point.x = 1;